Pain is an inevitable part of childhood but we can help when it hurts.

-Holley, A. L., Wilson, A. C., Noel, M., & Palermo, T. M. (in press).
+Holley, A. L., Wilson, A. C., Noel, M., & Palermo, T. M. (2016).
 The importance of examining post-traumatic stress symptoms in children with pain: A topical review and proposed framework for examining individual and interpersonal factors.
 European Journal of Pain.

 McMurtry C.M., Taddio A., Noel M., Antony M.M., Chambers C.T., Asmundson G.J.G., Pillai Riddell R., Shah V., MacDonald N.E., Rogers J., Bucci L.M., Mousmanis P., Lang E., Halperin S., Bowles S., Halpert C., Ipp M., Rieder M.J., Robson K., Uleryk E., Votta Bleeker E., Dubey V., Hanrahan A., Lockett D., Scott J. (2016).
 Exposure-based interventions for the management of individuals with high levels of needle fear across the lifespan: A clinical practice guideline and call for further research.
 Cognitive Behaviour Therapy.
 45(3), 217-235.